Nexus

 Nexus principle’.

-redrawn italic.
-The result was a workhorse typeface like FF Scala,
+result was a workhorse typeface like Scala, with all the features like

-with all the features like small caps in all weights, nine different
+small caps in all weights, nine different sorts of numbers and

-Nexus Serif was born.
+ligatures: Nexus Serif was

-Logically, FF Nexus Sans
+Logically, Nexus Sans

-too developed a new family member: FF
+developed a new family member: Nexus

-members: the subtle differences in shape are revealed when they are
+the subtle differences in shape are revealed when they are

 superimposed upon each other.